nathan-barry/nathan.rs/content/notes/os/networking.md

 In the realm of TCP, congestion control is pivotal.
 It governs how data is sent over the network to ensure that the network isn't overburdened, which could lead to dropped packets or significant delays.

-**TCP Congestion Window**:
-- This is a dynamic limit set on the number of bytes that can be sent without awaiting an acknowledgement (ACK).
+The **TCP congestion window** is a dynamic limit set on the number of bytes that can be sent without awaiting an acknowledgement (ACK).
-- Its primary role is to ensure that the sender doesn't overflow the buffer at the receiver's end.
+Its primary role is to ensure that the sender doesn't overflow the buffer at the receiver's end.

-- The window size adjusts according to the network's state:
-  - It grows for high-latency networks.
-  - It reduces for networks with frequent data losses.
+The window size adjusts according to the network's state; it grows for high-latency networks and reduces for networks with frequent data losses.

-**TCP Congestion Control's Algorithmic Components**:
+#### TCP Congestion Control's Algorithmic Components:
 1. **Slow Start**: An initial phase where the congestion window size starts small and grows rapidly to discover the network's capacity.
 2. **Reaction to Timeout Events**: If an ACK isn't received within an expected timeframe, the sender assumes there's network congestion and reacts by reducing the congestion window size.
 3. **Round Trip Variance Estimation**: Estimating the variability in round-trip times to optimize the retransmission strategy.